pstavratii/est-admin/README.md

-# Admin for SpaArtA web app
+# Admin for est-admin web app

 Simple Dashboard Admin App built using Angular 6 and Bootstrap 4